About Hope Cottage

 Julie Hames, LBSW Director of Programs

 Julie Hames earned her B.S. in Social Work from the University of North Texas.
 Prior to joining Hope Cottage full time in October 2012, Julie served for five years as a trainer with the Infant Adoption Awareness Training Initiative through Hope Cottage.
-Julie has over 18 years of diversified social work experience working with children and families.
-She provides counseling and support to adopting families in the infant and embryo adoption program.
+Her many roles at Hope Cottage have given Julie wonderful insight into the world of infant adoption; she brings wisdom and leadership to every program.
 As Director of Programs, Julie is responsible for the oversight and management of all agency programming and client services.

 Amy Bell, LCSW Infant Adoption Director